F-singularities via alterations: The trace map, multiplier ideals and test ideals

 \begin{definition} \cite{LipmanTeissierPseudoRational} We say that a reduced connected scheme $X$ is \emph{pseudo-rational} if \begin{enumerate} \item $X$ is Cohen-Macaulay, and \item $\pi_* \omega_Y = \omega_X$ for every proper birational map $\pi : Y \to X$. \end{enumerate} Furthermore, if there exists a resolution of singularities $\pi : Y \to X$, then it is sufficient to check \autoref{def.pseudo-rational.b} for this one map $\pi$. \end{definition}

-If $X$ is of characteristic zero, this coincides with the classical definition of rational singularities\footnote{There exists a resolution of singularities $\pi : Y \to X$ such that $\O_X \cong \pi_* \O_{Y}$ and $\myH^i \myR \pi_* \O_{Y} = 0$ for all $i$.} via Grauert-Riemenschneider vanishing \cite{GRVanishing}.
+If $X$ is of characteristic zero, this coincides via Grauert-Riemenschneider vanishing \cite{GRVanishing} with the classical definition of rational singularities, meaning there exists a resolution of singularities $\pi : Y \to X$ such that $\O_X \cong \pi_* \O_{Y}$ and $\myH^i \myR \pi_* \O_{Y} = 0$ for all $i$.
 In positive or mixed characteristic, it is a distinct notion.

 \begin{remark} It was remarked in \cite{GRVanishing} that if $\pi : Y \to X$ is a resolution of singularities in characteristic zero, then the subsheaf $\pi_* \omega_Y \subseteq \omega_X$ is independent of the choice of resolution of singularities.
 This subsheaf should be viewed as an early version of the multiplier ideal.
 Compare with the definition of the multiplier module below and the parameter test submodule in \autoref{def.ParamTestSubmodule}. \end{remark}